bitnami/charts/bitnami/airflow/README.md

   - Worker scaling functionality has been added, see more in the [Scaling worker pods](#scalingworkerpods).
   - Pod disruption budget has been added.

 As backwards compatibility is not guaranteed.
-To upgrade to `7.0.0`, you can try to follow the next steps.
+To upgrade to `7.0.0`, you can try to follow the following steps.

 > NOTE: Please, create a backup of your database before running any of those actions.